HoraceShmorace/jquery-track-viewability/README.md

 ## Options
 Pass in an object setting the following properties.
 - **scope** {Object} A reference to the element that's scrolling.
-This is experimental, and using anything other than `window` is entirely untested.
+This is experimental, and using anything other than `window` is so far entirely untested.
+You can safely omit this, and `window` will be used by default.
 - **minArea** {Number} The minimum % of visible area to qualify as viewable.
 - **minWidth** {Number} The minimum % of visible width to qualify as viewable.
 - **minHeight** {Number} The minimum % of visible height to qualify as viewable.